 Sustainability analysis: Sustainability analysis is an integral part of the portfolio management's investment analysis in which each investment is carefully analysed based on relevant issues.
 For example, the fund selection process evaluates how a fund manager carries out the activities, how asset management works with sustainability issues and integrates them into their portfolio construction.
 Furthermore, an analysis is conducted on the fund's strategies and risks, the social and environmental impact as well as, for example, engagement dialogues.
 This involves an analysis of the fund's sustainable investments, policy for good corporate governance, as well as the consideration of adverse impacts on sustainability factors.
 The analysis is based on information from the Management Company, external sources and through in-house analyses.
 Asset Stewardship: Within the scope of the fund's investment strategy, the fund manager conducts a dialogue with external fund management companies to ensure that the underlying funds regularly meet the exclusion criteria imposed for the fund.
 The fund manager also evaluates the external management company's work relating to Asset Stewardship within the scope of the fund's evaluation process.
 Asset Stewardship through engagement, voting at shareholders' meetings and representation in nomination committees are carried out within the scope of the underlying fund for investments in funds managed by Handelsbanken Fonder.
 Exclusion strategy: The fund applies sustainability criteria in the form of an exclusion strategy.
-The strategy includes direct and indirect investments through funds in strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The strategy includes direct and indirect investments through funds in The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. practices include sound management structures, employee relations, remuneration Good governance of staff and tax compliance.